INTO-CPS-Association/DTaaS/deploy/docker/SERVER.md

 Create user accounts in a linked gitlab instance for all the users.

-The default docker compose file contains two - _user1_ and _user2_.
+The default docker compose configuration file contains two users - _user1_ and _user2_.
 These names need to be changed to suitable usernames.

 ### OAuth2 Application Registration